AlticeLabsProjects/kyoto/README.md

     $ make PREFIX=/custom/install/root
     $ sudo make install

-If you're using Debian, create a package by running:

-    # make deb

-You can find the resulting `.deb` in the `build` directory.

 **Notes:**

   * Make sure you have [Lua 5.1](http://www.lua.org/versions.html#5.1) already installed (later versions are not supported);
   * The installation root directory (`PREFIX`) is optional.
 By default it installs into `/usr/local`;
   * If you're building on FreeBSD, use `gmake` instead of `make`.

+If you're using Debian, instead of the above you can create a package by running:

+    $ make deb

+The resulting `.deb` can be found in the `./build` directory.

 Running
 -------